-19. Power, Authority and Influence: The purpose of this module is to help participants understand the dynamics of power, authority and influence in their congregations by conducting a power analysis and looking at dimensions of trust and agreement among those with formal and informal power.
+19. Power, Authority and Influence: The purpose of this module is to help participants understand the dynamics of power, authority and influence in their communities of faith by conducting a power analysis and looking at dimensions of trust and agreement among those with formal and informal power.

 20. Renegotiating Roles and Expectations: “…as we act, we not only express what is in us and help give shape to the world; we also receive what is outside us, and we reshape our inner selves.
 When we act, the world acts back, and we and the world are co-created.”
 This module equips participants with tools to negotiate roles and expectations.

-21. Role Clarity: A clear understanding of your role in the congregation is one of the most important tools you can acquire as a church leader – ordered or lay.
+21. Role Clarity: A clear understanding of your role in the community of faith is one of the most important tools you can acquire as a church leader – ordered or lay.